How to Help Make Your Terre Haute, IN Home More Energy Efficient

 The easiest way to tell which products are energy efficient is by spotting the blue ENERGY STAR® label on the product’s packaging.
 Products earn ENERGY STAR certification when they’ve met certain efficiency requirements determined by the EPA.

 Did you know, for a typical home, replacing single-pane windows with ENERGY STAR-certified windows can save you $101-$538 a year on energy expenses according to ENERGY STAR's website on benefits?
 It’s true – and according to energystar.gov, they may lower your carbon footprint by an average of 12 percent nationwide, compared to non-certified products.

 Those numbers are very convincing, and our Terre Haute Showroom has what you need to achieve similar results in your own home.
 A variety of things make Pella windows and doors stand out:

 Aside from window replacement, other appliances – big and small – can add some “green” to your home.
-For example, upgrading a pre-1994 washing machine with an ENERGY STAR-certified model can save a homeowner $40 a year on energy bills will save on average 1,300 gallons over its lifetime, according to ENERGY STAR.
+For example, upgrading a pre-1994 washing machine with an ENERGY STAR-certified model can save a homeowner $40 a year on energy bills will save on average 1,300 gallons over its lifetime, according to ENERGY STAR's website on dishwashers.